 “It’s the one thing I’ve never understood about Barack Obama and his administration: How can Obama and his spokespeople talk like they fully support LGBT equality but then spend years dragging their feet implementing one of the easiest forms of LGBT progress to bring about?
 Why wasn’t this executive order signed into law the day after Obama took office?
 No one seems to know.”

-seems to be free of any kind of acknowledgement or analysis of political reality.
+seems to be free of any kind of acknowledgment or analysis of political reality.
 Any comparative analysis of previous presidents, even taking into consideration the political climate, shows that Obama is (by far) our “fiercest advocate”.
-In fact, he’s much more trans inclusive in his policies than many so called “LGBT” organizations.
+In fact, he’s much more trans-inclusive in his policies than many so-called “LGBT” organizations.
 He’s actually HIRED a trans woman to an important administrative post.
 How many in the LGBT orgs in the non-profit sector can make that same claim?

 “We want it all and we want it now.
 And we demand political leaders who understand that we are as entitled to that as any American who takes their own civil rights for granted.
 It’s what being a real progressive is about.
 Anything less isn’t justice, and it isn’t equality.”

-(a trans activist out canvassing neighbourhoods for political candidates)
+(a trans activist out canvassing neighborhoods for political candidates)

 Instead of just squawking about what the President hasn’t done, maybe she might try getting out and working for progressive candidates?

-Political gains aren’t something that happen in one big chunk, but in a piecemeal fashion.
-No civil rights movment has ever just came in and demanded rights, but they’ve worked to get them.
-In the trans community it happens because of the political ground work of people like Diego Sanchez and Barbra Casbar Siperstein on the national level and Kathy Padilla, Jenna Fischetti, and many other trans* individuals on the local level working with (and for) politicians to secure trans protections.
+Political gains aren’t something that happens in one big chunk but in a piecemeal fashion.
+No civil rights movement has ever just came in and demanded rights, but they’ve worked to get them.
+In the trans community, it happens because of the political groundwork of people like Diego Sanchez and Barbra Casbar Siperstein on the national level and Kathy Padilla, Jenna Fischetti, and many other trans* individuals on the local level working with (and for) politicians to secure trans protections.

 The fight is far from over, but to claim this isn’t another great win from a “fierce advocate” is to ignore/deny history.
 This Pride month I’m celebrating all our victories, and I’m grateful that Barack Obama is our President.